 First Place: City of Ammon, school emergency screencast application

 The school emergency screencast application works with a school’s existing camera systems, UHS bandwidth and gunshot detection hardware to report gunshot fire immediately to first responders.
 Emergency personnel can then turn on the video and audio feeds to identify the shooter, providing potentially life-saving information that can improve response time and tactical decisions.

-Second Place: City of Torrance, UHS mapping application
+City of Torrance, UHS mapping application

 The UHS Mapping application empowers individual businesses, schools and other building owners to share their location and other data, such as maps, floor plans, parking structures, video, dangerous chemicals list, with first responders.
 This can improve first responder safety and facilitate field operations, particularly in high-risk incidents.